 So often, while networking for my business, one of the first questions someone asks is, “What’s the story behind the name ‘Flip Cat?’”
 Here’s a little background to answer that question.

 In 2008, I was comfortably employed, yet some of my friends had been recently laid off or were not in an ideally-suited position.
 During one morning’s commute on the bus, I was reading Keith Ferrazzi’s Never Eat Alone, a great book on networking.
 Ideas from the book coincided with my own thoughts about how I might help support and connect my friends.
 I have long been blessed with a great network of talented people, and that has grown exponentially in the past year when I began to pro-actively network for my business.
 Well, the more I read and reflected, I thought, “I have always landed on my feet, how can I help others do the same?”
 The initial idea of Flip Cat was born.

 Just how have I landed on my feet?
-Let me count a few of the ways:
+Let me count the ways: